-Decision making processes and criteria, implementation of decisions and management of a number of University-related issues are based on transparency, the widest possible consensus and focus on consolidating meritocracy and justice in all aspects of academic life.
-Transparency and accountability in all University functions are associated with academia's integrity, and provides a healthy work environment.
+Decision making processes and criteria, implementation of decisions and management of various University-related issues are based on transparency, the widest possible consensus and focus on consolidating meritocracy and justice in all aspects of academic life.
+Transparency and accountability in all University functions are associated with academia's integrity and provides a healthy work environment.